 This line of car crash research at CIRP aims to advance traffic safety research and associated epidemiologic methods through novel administrative data linkages.
-Led by Allison E. Curry, PhD, MPH, the research team established a comprehensive data warehouse that includes the full licensing, citation, and crash history of every New Jersey driver between 2004 and 2014.
+Led by Allison E. Curry, PhD, MPH, the research team developed a comprehensive data warehouse that includes the full licensing, citation, and crash history of every New Jersey driver between 2004 and 2014.

 To provide further information about these NJ residents and drivers, we also linked zip-code level indicators from the Census and electronic health records for 150,000 pediatric patients of the CHOP Healthcare Network.
 We are also currently in the process of linking statewide birth certificate data, death certificate data, and hospital and emergency department discharge data.